ceph/ceph/doc/cephfs/troubleshooting.rst

 * osdc: Dumps the current ops in-flight to OSDs (ie, file data IO)
 * osdmap: Dumps the current OSDMap epoch, pools, and OSDs

-If there are no stuck requests but you have file IO which isn't progressing, you might have a...
+If there are no stuck requests but you have file IO which is not progressing, you might have a...

 Disconnected+Remounted FS